algorandfoundation/docs/docs/features/asc1/stateful/hello_world.md

 Programs may implicitly read their own _global_ storage and the _local_ storage of the account submitting the _application call transaction_.

 #### get_external
 Reading from _global_ and _local_ storage of an _external_ program or account is allowed by explicitly passing the address as an argument within the _application call transaction_.
-Programs may read from _global_ storage of _external_ programs which are stored in the application array for the specific transaction.
-Additionally, programs may read from _local_ storage of up to four (4) _external_ accounts which are stored in the accounts array for the specific transaction.
+Programs may read from _global_ storage of _external_ programs which are stored in the application array of an application call transaction.
+Additionally, programs may read from _local_ storage of up to four (4) _external_ accounts which are stored in the accounts array of an application call transaction.
 For more information on the applications and accounts arrays, see the [stateful smart contract](./index.md#stateful-contract-arrays) documentation.

 #### put
-Writing data is restricted to _global_ storage of the "called" program and the _local_ storage of the "calling" account or any account in the accounts array, both specified within the _application call transaction_ (note: _external_ locations may only be read from).
+Writing data is restricted to global storage of the "called" program and local storage of the "calling" account or any account in the accounts array, both specified within the _application call transaction_ (note: _external_ locations may only be read from).
 The _local_ storage can only be modified if the account has opted into the application.

 ## Draft Application Code